-We have developed a two-country equilibrium business cycle model to study the international transmission of financial shocks through bilateral trade.
-Our model's persistent heterogeneity in firms' needs for and access to credit is central to its misallocation-driven domestic propagation of an aggregate credit tightening.
+We have developed a two-country equilibrium business cycle model to study the transmission of financial shocks through international trade.
+Our model's persistent heterogeneity in firms' credit needs and access is central to its misallocation-driven domestic propagation of an aggregate credit tightening.
 Its inclusion of input-output linkages within and across countries accommodates an empirically valid role for trade in intermediate inputs.
 Finally, its calibration to the U.S. and Canada reflects an epicenter of the global financial crisis interacting with one of its leading trade partners, but at the same time reflects the interactions of a large economy relatively impervious to trade with a smaller economy highly reliant on its external sector.

-Examining the model's responses following a financial shock calibrated to the path of U.S. business loans in the 2007 crisis, we have seen that the unique mechanics translating aggregate credit disruptions into real ones in closed-economy settings extend across borders.
+Examining responses following a financial shock calibrated to the path of U.S. business loans in the 2007 crisis, we have seen that the unique mechanics translating aggregate credit disruptions into real ones in closed-economy settings extend across borders.
 Tight credit conditions in the large economy are most destructive to young firms' life-cycle growth, and so drive persistently worsened misallocation and lowered expected returns to domestic aggregate capital accumulation with the arrival of each new cohort.
-This explains investment's far larger share in the decomposition of a credit-induced GDP contraction compared with that induced by an aggregate TFP shock, and why the same pattern emerges for the trading partner experiencing no direct shock.
+This explains investment's far larger share in a credit-induced GDP contraction compared with that induced by an aggregate TFP shock, and why the same pattern emerges for the trading partner suffering no direct shock.